Citizen V

 Citizen V is the codename of several superheroes appearing in American comic books published by Marvel Comics.
+The first Citizen V, John Watkins, was introduced in 1942, during the Golden Age of Comic Books.
+The fourth Citizen V, Helmut Zemo, is a supervillain who assumed the Citizen V identity as a member of the Thunderbolts.
+In addition, various other characters have held the Citizen V name, including Sunspot and Valentina Allegra de Fontaine.

 Publication history

 The original incarnation (John Watkins) first appeared in Daring Mystery Comics (Jan 1942), during the Golden Age of Comic Books.
 However, the identity was revived in the modern day via Thunderbolts.
-The various incarnations have usually been affiliated with the V-Battalion organization.

 The "V" in the character's and group's name is the letter "V" - as opposed to the Roman numeral 5 - and is derived from the World War II-era slogan "V for Victory".

 Fictional character biography

 John Watkins

 The original version of Citizen V was John Watkins, an Englishman who assisted the resistance in Nazi-occupied France.
 He led a group of freedom fighters called the V-Battalion.
 He had a relationship with Paulette Brazee, and assisted Captain America before he was killed in action by Baron Heinrich Zemo.